-Minimum Readings Difference Between Scanners

-Enter the minimum number of scanners that must read a barcode for it to be considered a valid read.

-Filter Out Single Readings

-With the check box selected, if only 1 scanner reads a code it will be considered a NOREAD.
+Field Name Action/Definition Minimum Readings Difference Between Scanners Enter the minimum number of scanners that must read a barcode for it to be considered a valid read.
+Filter Out Single Readings e With the check box selected, if only 1 scanner reads a code it will be considered a NOREAD.
+Strip Filter Select the check box to display the Strip Filter Settings options.

-Strip Filter

-Select the check box to display the Strip Filter Settings options.
 This is a second level filter that when enabled allows eliminating characters not managed by the host.

-Field Name Action/Definition STRIP FILTER SETTINGS Strip All Non Printable Chars Select the check box to remove all non- printable ASCII characters from the code (000-020 and 127).
-Char(s) to be Stripped Click to activate the Text Entry Tool and enter specific characters to be stripped from the code.
-Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
+Strip Filter Settings Strip All Non Printable Chars Select the check box to remove all non- printable ASCII characters from the code (000-020 and 127).
+Char(s) to be Stripped Click Click Cancel to return to origin window without transferring text.
 Strip Filter Collapse Select the check box to remove the stripped characters from the code and, therefore, reduce the code length (collapsed).
 It can even be null.
-Replacement Char Click to activate the Text Entry Tool and enter the substitution character to replace all the stripped ones.
+Replacement Char Click Control of the Text Entry Tool and enter the substitution character to replace all the stripped ones.
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.